rbeyer/hiproc/docs/processing.rst

     If you want to visualize the output of HiJitReg, you can use the JitPlot program to do so.
 7. ``HiSlither``
+    If you want a summary of the HiSlither results, or to visualize them, you can use the SlitherStats program.